marcosfreitas/freqtrade-strategies/README.md

-### 🏁 Some strategies are under active development phase, or having the final strategy being validated with the current market status, a testing mode on with live market data.
+### 🏁 Some strategies are in an active development phase or have the final strategy being validated with the current market status, a testing mode on with live market data.

 # FreqTrade Strategies

-common, popular and hand-made personal strategies that I'm testing.
+Common, popular, and hand-made personal strategies that I'm testing.

-**!!!
-The latest stable strategy is the Busy Guy, others are not updated.**
+#### The most effective strategy is the BusyGuy, and it won´t receive public updates.
+You can use it at your own risk if you like.

 # Compatibility

-Last FreqTrade compatibily version: **2024.10**
+Last FreqTrade compatibility version: **2024.11 - Interface 2**

 # How to run

-You should have you own structure to run the FreqTrade and optionally the FreqTrade UI.
+You should have your own structure to run the FreqTrade and optionally the FreqTrade UI.
 Please check out the [FreqTrade](https://freqtrade.io/) website for more information about the first steps.

 To run my strategies, place the strategy file and its `{Strategy Name}.json` single file inside the `strategies` folder.

 Files from the `config` folder should be placed inside the FreqTrade `user_data` folder, you should indicate the path for the configuration files on the execution command line.

 For a multiple bots routine, the `config.json` file is the base for all your bots and you don´t need to duplicate it.
-The `BusyGuy.config.json`, per example, contains only specific configuration for that strategy execution and can override some parts of the base configuration.
+The `BusyGuy.config.json`, for example, contains only a specific configuration for that strategy execution and can override some parts of the base configuration.

-**If some required files mentioned below do not exists, you maybe receive some fatal errors because of unexistent files.
+**If some required files mentioned below do not exist, you may receive some fatal errors because of unexistent files.
-Per example, the database and logs files, but you can create them manually or just start the container again.**
+For example, the database and logs files, but you can create them manually or just start the container again.**

 ## Docker-compose example file